Deprivation index: Cases for indexes of multiple deprivation at larger and smaller geographies

 In very deprived parts of England such as Manchester using English IMDs is often unhelpful as almost all of the local authority is very deprived.
 Using the raw deprivation scores to calculate a local IMD can be more useful when targeting local interventions.

-IMDs are calculated separately for England, Wales, Scotland, and Northern Ireland and are not comparable across them.
+IMDs are calculated separately for England, Wales, Scotland and Northern Ireland; they are not easily comparable.
 While the geographies, the input measures, and the weights assigned to each input measure are different in all four countries, they are similar enough to calculate a combined UK IMD with only small sacrifices in data quality.
 Decisions within the UK that are taken nationally would be usefully informed by a UK index of multiple deprivation and this work has been proven possible and performed.
 The most recent whole-UK index of multiple deprivation was compiled by MySociety in 2021.

 There are also examples of IMDs being created for smaller geographies within nations.
 This is particularly important in places with very high deprivation in almost all areas.
 For example, using English IMDs in Manchester is not useful for targeting local interventions since over half of the city is classed as being in England's most deprived decile.
-By using raw deprivation scores for small areas within the area of interest before they are ranked at the national level, a local IMD can be calculated showing relative deprivation within a place instead of its relative deprivation within England.
+By using raw deprivation scores for small areas within the area of interest, before they are ranked at the national level, a local IMD can be calculated showing relative deprivation within a place instead of its relative deprivation within England.